rednafi/rednafi.com/content/go/strategy_pattern.md

 and pass that as an argument.
 The `display` function will happily accept any formatter as long as the strategy class satisfies the `MessageFormatter` interface.

-The same thing can be achieved in a more functional[^4] manner as well and we'll see that in the Go example.
+The same thing can be achieved in a more functional[^4] manner and we'll see that in the Go example.

 But Ruby is still primarily an OO language and it has classes.
 How'd you model the same solution in a language like Go where there's no concept of a class or explicit interface